microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

    '''
    ```

-   The above prompts instructs the LLM to extract information and to return the response in JSON format.
+   The above prompts instruct the LLM to extract information and return the response in JSON format.

 1. After setting up the prompts and the connection to Azure Open AI, we will now send the prompts to the LLM by using `openai.ChatCompletion`.
 We store the prompt in the `messages` variable and assign the role to `user`.
 This is to mimic a message from a user being written to a chatbot.